-In a world where blockchain is blooming, it’s evident that many enterprise blockchain companies would step up in the game.
+In a world where blockchain technology is booming, it’s evident that many enterprise blockchain companies would step up in the game.
 If you have been around blockchain for some time, you just know about Ethereum.
-Previously public Ethereum already had made their statement with a cutting edge networking environment.
+Previously public Ethereum already had made their statement with a cutting-edge networking environment.

 Table of Contents